federgraph/fleetrace-help-en/blog/cayman-theme-mods.md

     }
 }
 ```
-This button is in `start-btn.scss`.
+This button is in `start-btn.scss`, in the _sass folder.

-I changed the color values, because the btn in the Cayman theme is made for the page-header and is fully transparent.
+I changed the color values.

+In the Cayman theme the button is used on the page-header and is fully transparent with white border.
-That means that you can not see the button on a white content background.
+Therefore you cannot see the button on a white background in the normal content area.

-Here is how our start-button looks:
+Our new start-button:

 [Top](#){: .start-btn}

-And here is the markdown for the button above:
+And the markdown for the button:

 ```md
 [Top](#){: .start-btn}